-The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they developed an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was created to protect scientists from radiation as they developed an atomic bomb during World War II.
 Today these filters are often used in hospitals, science labs and even homes.

 HEPA filters are rated to remove 99.97 to 99.99% of particles measuring 0.3 microns and larger.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

-Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.
+Because its operational surface is usually around 10 inches, media filters are able to capture about 95 percent of particulates.

-These filters last longer too, commonly between three to six months.
+These filters stay fresher longer too, commonly between three to six months.

 There are a few electronic filtering systems you can use in your home.

-An electrostatic filter uses magnetically charged substance to capture.
+An electrostatic filter uses magnetically charged substance to attract.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
 Plus, they’re also 30 times more effective than regular filters.